 In the previous equation, the rms aperture jitter represents the clock input jitter specification.
-IF undersampling applications are particularly sensitive to jitter, as illustrated in Figure 52.
+IF undersampling applications are particularly sensitive to jitter, as illustrated in Figure 53.

-Figure 52.
+Figure 53.
 SNR vs. Input Frequency and Jitter

-The clock input should be treated as an analog signal when aperture jitter may affect the dynamic range of the AD9609.
+The clock input should be treated as an analog signal in cases in which aperture jitter may affect the dynamic range of the AD9649.
 To avoid modulating the clock signal with digital noise, keep power supplies for clock drivers separate from the ADC output driver supplies.
 Low jitter, crystal-controlled oscillators make the best clock sources.
 If the clock is generated from another type of source (by gating, dividing, or another method), it should be retimed by the original clock at the last step.